Ella Brennan: Career

-Her brother Owen owned the Old Absinthe House on Bourbon Street, and Ella Brennan worked there as a teenager.
+Her brother Owen Brennan owned the Old Absinthe House on Bourbon Street, and Ella Brennan worked there as a teenager.
 He also opened the Vieux Carré Restaurant on Bourbon Street.
 Plans to move the restaurant to Royal Street were interrupted when Owen suddenly died and banks pulled out of the venture.
 Acquiring her own backing, Ella did open the new restaurant in 1956, the first Brennan's Restaurant.
 This tactic was very successful and Ella worked behind the scenes, as well as out front, to ensure the quality of the dishes.
 A family dispute dislodged her from the restaurant completely, and she countered by taking over a restaurant of her own with her siblings Adelaide Brennan, Dottie Brennan, John Brennan and Dick Brennan.
 Commander's Palace became one of the culinary destinations of the South, if not the entire nation.
 At Commander's Palace she worked with Paul Prudhomme, beginning in 1975, and Emeril Lagasse from 1983.

 Miss Ella (as she became known) went on to develop the careers of many chefs including James Beard Foundation Award winners Jamie Shannon and Tory McPhail, who was the chef at Commander's Palace until the end of 2020 when he handed over the reins of the kitchen to Meg Bickford.